 I have included my referral link for the cash back apps that I highly recommend (if the app offers it).
 Some of the other cash back apps also have referral bonuses, but I didn’t include my link because I’m not a fan of the app.
 I’m not going to try to get rewards from having you download something that I don’t personally recommend!

-I’ve reviewed all twenty of these cash back apps and Ibotta is still my favorite.
+I reviewed twenty apps, and Ibotta is the best cash back app I could find.
 It’s easy to use and there are tons of offers available every week, on stuff that I actually buy.
 After about six weeks of using Ibotta, I’ve earned forty bucks cash back – on stuff that I was going to buy anyway.
 That’s a pretty big win.
 For more information, check out the Best Guide to Ibotta on the internet.
 If this short review is good enough for you, sign up using my referral code so we can both get some extra money!

-Trunow is the only cash back app that is exclusively for gas.
+Trunow is the best cash back app for gas.
 The great thing about the app is that you don’t have to go to a specific gas station to reap the benefits – you get 1% cash back on all gas purchases.
 You just have to upload your receipt.
 Trunow does partner with some gas stations though, and you get 2% cash back on gas purchases with their partners.

 Another great thing about Trunow is that it shows you all the gas prices in the area.
 There’s a little map that shows every gas station with their price per gallon.
 This will help you find the cheapest gas near you!